Bobby McIlvenny

 Robert McIlvenny (7 July 1926 – 15 May 2016), was a Northern Irish footballer who played as an inside forward in the Football League.
 He made 139 league appearances with Oldham Athletic where he scored 36 goals.

-McIlvenny died on 15 May 2016 at Millbrook House in Exeter at the age of 89.
+McIlvenny died on 15 May 2016 at Millbrook House in Southport at the age of 89.

 McIlvenny's older brother Paddy also played in the Football League.
 Their father, also a Paddy McIlvenny, was an Ireland international footballer.